awsdocs/amazon-aurora-user-guide/doc_source/postgresql-s3-export.md

 ) AS s3_uri_1 \gset
 ```

-You later provide this `s3_uri_1` value as a parameter in the call to the [aws\_s3\.export\_query\_to\_s3](#aws_s3.export_query_to_s3) function\.
-For examples, see [Exporting Query Data Using the aws\_s3\.export\_query\_to\_s3 Function](#postgresql-s3-export-examples)\.
+You later provide this `s3_uri_1` value as a parameter in the call to the [aws\_s3\.query\_export\_to\_s3](#aws_s3.export_query_to_s3) function\.
+For examples, see [Exporting Query Data Using the aws\_s3\.query\_export\_to\_s3 Function](#postgresql-s3-export-examples)\.

 ## Setting Up Access to an Amazon S3 Bucket<a name="postgresql-s3-export-access-bucket"></a>

-To export data to Amazon S3, give your Aurora PostgreSQL DB cluster permission to access the Amazon S3 bucket that the files are to go in\.
+To export data to Amazon S3, give your PostgreSQL DB cluster permission to access the Amazon S3 bucket that the files are to go in\.

 To do this, use the following procedure\.

-**To give an Aurora PostgreSQL DB cluster access to Amazon S3 through an IAM role**
+**To give a PostgreSQL DB cluster access to Amazon S3 through an IAM role**

 1. Create an IAM policy\.

-   This policy provides the bucket and object permissions that allow your Aurora PostgreSQL DB cluster to access Amazon S3\.
+   This policy provides the bucket and object permissions that allow your PostgreSQL DB cluster to access Amazon S3\.

    As part of creating this policy, take the following steps:

-   1. Include in the policy the following required actions to allow the transfer of files from your Aurora PostgreSQL cluster to an Amazon S3 bucket:
+   1. Include in the policy the following required actions to allow the transfer of files from your PostgreSQL DB cluster to an Amazon S3 bucket:
       + `s3:PutObject`
       + `s3:AbortMultipartUpload`